Writing isn’t easy, and writing a good story is even harder.

 2. Develop Your Protagonist

 Stories are about protagonists, and if you don’t have a good protagonist, you won’t have a good story.
 The essential ingredient for every protagonist is that they must make decisions.
 Victor Frankl said, “A human being is a deciding being.”
-Your protagonist must make a decision to get herself into whatever mess she gets into in your story, and likewise, she must decide to get herself out of the mess.
+Your protagonist must make a decision to get herself into whatever mess she gets into in your story, and likewise, she must come to a crisis point and decide to get herself out of the mess.

 3. Create Suspense and Drama